kaysal/training/codelab19/README.md

 user    0m3.803s
 sys     0m0.754s
 ```
-The timer value `real` displays how long it took to deploy the lab.
+The timer value `real` displays the time taken to deploy the lab.

 ### Remove a deployed Lab
 To delete the installed lab base configuration template, run the `remove.sh` in the `~/training/codelab19` directory and follow the screen prompts: